 The District of Columbia also offers one Medicaid-based assistance waiver program, which provides home and community based services outside of nursing homes.
 Unlike the state Medicaid program, this waiver is not an entitlement program.
 This means that there are a limited number of participant slots for waiver services.
 Once the slots have been filled, there will be a waitlist to be enrolled in the waiver.

-The Elderly and Persons with Disabilities (EPD) Medicaid Waiver program is designed to help eligible applicants to continue living at home or in an assisted living facility, as opposed to requiring nursing home care.
+The Elderly and Persons with Physical Disabilities (EPD) Medicaid Waiver program is designed to help eligible applicants to continue living at home or in an assisted living facility, as opposed to requiring nursing home care.
 Services via this waiver include housekeeping, home modifications, meal preparation, personal emergency response systems, and personal care services.
 An added benefit is that personal care may be self-directed and family members may be hired as caregivers.
 More details can be found here.

 Married applicants are subject to a different set of rules, which are dependent on whether both spouses are seeking Medicaid assistance.
 If one is over the income and / or asset limit(s) or is married, it is highly advisable that one seeks the assistance of a professional Medicaid planner.
 Learn more here.

 The DC Safe at Home Program is intended to prevent the premature institutionalization of seniors by providing adaptive technology (shower seats and furniture risers) and minor home modifications (installation of wheelchair ramps and chair lifts).
 Doing so creates a safer and more accessible environment for the elderly to prevent the risk of falls and injuries.
-Click on the program name below for additional benefits and eligibility requirements.

-Complementing these ‘state-specific’ options are also many federal and local programs.
+Complementing these state-specific options are also many federal and local programs.
 The Resource Locator Tool will help you to find these other programs and choose the most suitable one for your needs and circumstances.
 Make sure to take advantage of this tool to find programs in and out of the District of Columbia that may be used to maximize financial assistance for senior care costs.